Mom, get ready; you’re on in 5-4-3-2-and…Roll Quiz!!!!!

 A lot of people picked Arsenicum and I can understand why.

 The most similar remedy for “Fifi“ emerged Chamomilla and Belladonna.
 Fifi´s mother tried acon, bell, phosph and bryonia, but to no avail.
-Neither Belladonna nor Chamomilla are not listed in the Murphy, a section for flu.
+Neither Belladonna nor Chamomilla are listed in Murphy’s for flu.

 Actually, Belladonna is listed as a 2 under Influenza in Murphy’s “Clinical” chapter.
 I’m not sure how you landed on Chamomilla which is a very active, crying, screaming, angry remedy and this child is rather quiet and very still.